ARM-software/open-iot-sdk/examples/ats-keyword/README.md

    * e.g. if you thing name is MyThing then it's `MyThing/ml/inference`
 8. In the **MQTT payload display** combo box select `Display payloads as strings (more accurate)`
 9. Click the **Subscribe** button.
 The messages will be shown below within this same page.
+   1. Switch back to the console and run the application now

 # OTA firmware update